Storage Option Summary

 |Local storage available on individual compute nodes.||< 800GB to 1.4TB||Only accessible for the duration of a job's run.|

 Checking your Storage Quota and Usage

 To check your storage usage, use the command

 (puma) [netid@junonia ~]$ uquota used soft limit hard limit /groups/pi_netid 6.6G 500.0G 500.0G /home 37.1G 50.0G 50.0G /xdisk/pi_netid 12.9G 9.8T 9.8T

 You can check your storage allocation through our online user portal by navigating to the Storage tab and clicking Check Disk Quotas:

 - xdisks are temporary storage allocations available to each research group.
 No storage on HPC is designed to archive or persist data.

-- Only PIs may request, alter, or delete an allocation from the command line.
-Group members may be given management rights allowing them to manage their group's xdisk through our web portal.
+- Only faculty members (PIs) may request, alter, or delete an allocation from the command line.
+Members of their research group may be given management rights allowing them to manage their xdisk through our web portal.